aws-samples/generative-ai-cdk-constructs-samples/samples/document_explorer/README.md

     ```shell
         cd cdk-config-frontend
     ```
 2. Configure your environment variables in `client_app/Dockerfile`.
 Replace the property values with the values retrieved from the stack outputs/console.
-You will leave `APP_URI` as a placeholder for now because the URI will be the Cloudfront URL output from your Terraform deployment.
+You will leave `APP_URI` as a placeholder for now because the URI will be the Cloudfront URL output from your CDK deployment.

   ```
     ENV COGNITO_DOMAIN = "<ApiStack.CognitoDomain>"